mvilrokx/autd-js-front-end-dev-guide/chapter-6/README.md

 Mocha itself does not come with an assertion library but it allows you to use any assertion library you wish.

 ## Chai
->Chai is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework."
+>"Chai is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework."

 Sounds like a perfect match for Mocha.
 The nice thing about Chai is that it has several assertion styles (```should```, ```assert```, ```expect```) that allow the developer to choose the most comfortable.
 Installation is a breeze: